SeniorMars/rust-presentation/rust-pres.md

 // Rust also has tuples
 let pair: (usize, f64) = (176, 87.123);

-// Arrays with a fixed size
-let arr: [i32;5] = [1, 2, 3, 4, 5];
+// Arrays that a known size at compile times let arr: [i32;5] = [1, 2, 3, 4, 5];

-// Dynamic Arrays - think ArrayList
-let vec: Vec = vec![1, 2, 3];
+// Rust has ArrayList but they are known as vectors let vec: Vec = vec![1, 2, 3];
 ```